lukendatigh/Adonis-Customer-Project-Magement-API/README.md

 `DELETE localhost:3333/customers/id`

 #### Note:
-1. `FindCustomer` middleware implemented so you don't query database in controller methods (avoiding repitition and controller methods looking cleaner)
+1. `FindCustomer` middleware implemented so you don't query database in controller methods (avoiding repitition and controller methods looking bulky)
-2. Model relationships defined for Projects and Tasks
+2. Model relationships are already defined for Projects and Tasks, just code on!

 ## Endpoints To-Do  - for fun!
 - [ ] List projects of customer